ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/copilot.md

 ## Activating Copilot

-To activate Copilot for a ToolJet workspace, the administrator must go to the **workspace settings**, then the **Copilot** section, and toggle on the "**Enable Copilot**" option.
-Once Copilot is enabled, an **API key** must be provided in order to activate the feature.
+To activate Copilot for a ToolJet workspace, it is necessary to acquire an API key.
+Once the API key is obtained, Copilot can be enabled by the administrator via the workspace settings.
+Additionally, users with edit permissions for apps within the workspace can also utilize Copilot.

 You can join the waitlist here: **https://tooljet.com/copilot**